Carol I of Romania

-During his reign, Carol I personally led Romanian troops during the Russo-Turkish War and assumed command of the Russo/Romanian army during the siege of Plevna.
+During his reign, Carol I personally led Romanian troops during the Russo-Turkish War and assumed command of the Russo-Romanian army during the siege of Plevna.
 The country achieved internationally recognized independence via the Treaty of Berlin, 1878 and acquired Southern Dobruja from Bulgaria in 1913.
 In 1883 the king entered a top-secret military alliance with the Austro-Hungarian Empire, despite popular demands against Hungary.
 When World War I broke out he was unable to activate the alliance.
 Romania remained neutral and in 1916 joined the Allies.

 Domestic political life was organized around the rival Liberal and Conservative parties.
 During Carol's reign, Romania's industry and infrastructure were much improved, however this process also resulted in major scandals, including the Strousberg Affair which personally implicated Carol.
 Overall, the country still had an agrarian-focused economy and the situation of the peasantry failed to improve, leading to a major revolt in 1907, bloodily suppressed by the authorities.

 He married Princess Elisabeth of Wied on 15 November 1869.
-They only had one daughter, Maria, who died at the age of three.
+They only had one daughter, Maria, who died at the age of four.
 Carol never produced a male heir, leaving his elder brother Leopold next in line to the throne.
 In October 1880 Leopold renounced his right of succession in favour of his son William, who in turn surrendered his claim six years later in favour of his younger brother, the future King Ferdinand.